Child Trafficking

 Charlie and a Dog Named Butkus

-Forced by changing circumstances, Charlie joins the Army as a working dog handler and names his dog Butkus after seeing a football highlight reel and learning what a tenacious player he was.
+Charlie eventually joins the Army as a military working dog handler.
+He names his canine partner Butkus – inspired by a football highlight reel of a tenacious player.

 Joey and I Join Cub Scouts!